sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around_v2/Fundamentals 1: Getting Around.md

 ## Sigma Trial Setup
 Duration: 6

-If you dom't already have a Sigma account, you can sign up for a free trial in order to work through QuickStarts.
+If you don't already have a Sigma account, you can sign up for a free trial in order to work through QuickStarts.

 <button>[Free Trial](https://www.sigmacomputing.com/free-trial/)</button>